 During the month-long campaign that took place at various times and dates across both the morning and evening, the St. Charles Police wrote:

 The St. Charles Police Department announced that extra officers are working throughout the month specifically looking for drivers who are violating the state’s distracted driving laws.
 The law includes prohibited offenses such as texting while driving and using a hand-held mobile device.
 The goal of the St. Charles Police Department’s participation in the state of Illinois’ annual “Distracted Driving Awareness” month, is to help educate, enforce and make the roads safer for all drivers.

 The St. Charles Police Department conducted additional traffic enforcement during the week preceding St. Patrick’s Day and on the day itself.
 These extra patrols were held in conjunction with the nationwide Click It or Ticket/Drive Sober or Get Pulled Over enforcement effort.
 The St. Charles Police joined other state and local law enforcement agencies across Illinois with their effort.
 This included working alongside the Kane County States Attorney’s Office which was holding a “no refusal” weekend.

-During the mobilization, St. Charles Police:
+During the mobilization, the detailed officers:

 The St. Charles Police Department welcomes its newest member Charlie, a police comfort dog.
 Charlie was “sworn in” at the City Council Meeting Feb.
 22, 2022.
 His star number is 202 and his handler is Officer Meghan Kramer.